If you are unfortunate enough to miss a flight, what can you do?

-If you miss your flight due to any of the reasons mentioned above, Sainsbury’s standard travel insurance (provided by Cigna) could provide up to £1,000 to help you cover the cost of a replacement flight or another form of transport to help you reach your destination.
+If you miss your flight due to any of the reasons mentioned above, Sainsbury’s Bank Travel Insurance could provide cover - up to the amount stated in the table of benefits - to help you with the cost of a replacement flight or another form of transport to help you reach your destination.

 It can also be used to cover the costs of any reasonable and necessary additional accommodation.

 Are there any conditions?

 Make sure you read the full terms and conditions in section 5 of the policy document as there are some exclusions.
 These include the following: